 Overtime compensation shall be paid in the form of compensatory time off in accordance with the provisions of the FLSA.
-Covered employees shall receive compensatory time off, with pay, at a rate of one and one-half (11⁄2) times the amount of overtime worked.
+Covered employees shall receive compensatory time off, with pay, at a rate of one and one-half $(1\frac{1}{2})$ times the amount of overtime worked.

-The maximum amount of unused compensatory time an employee shall be allowed to have at any one time is 40 hours for regular employees, 60 hours for road employees of commissioners only and 80 hours for law enforcement.
+The maximum amount of unused compensatory time an employee shall be allowed to have at any one time is 40 hours for regular employees.
 Employees will be paid for any compensatory time only upon termination of employment.
 Should the comp time balance exceed these limits, the official shall take steps to bring the balance into compliance by calendar year end.